Frequently Asked Questions

 Questions and Answers

-Q: Isn't the assessed value listed on the assessors site the value of the home?
+Q: Is the assessed value listed on the assessors site the value of the home?

 A: No, unfortunately.
 That would make my job a lot easier.
-The original intent was probably for that purpose and for tax purposes, but with changing market conditions a lot of times they have not been updated.
-So you could have a home that is either under assessed, over assessed, or right now.
+The original intent was probably for that purpose and tax purposes as well, but with changing market conditions a lot of times they have not been updated.
+Presently, you could have a home that is either under assessed or over assessed.
 The important number to know is the market value of the home.
-Overall the assessed value is used just for tax purposes.
+Primarily, the assessed value is used for tax purposes.

-Q: What is market value and how do you find it out or what is the value of my home?
+Q: What is market value and how do you find it out?
+(What is the value of our home?)

-Q: Can’t we get money from the seller at closing?
+Q: Can we get money from the seller at closing?

 Q: What are concessions?

-A: Concessions are origination fee, pre-paids, and closing costs.
+A: Concessions: origination fee, pre-paids, and closing costs.
 Overall, these represent the out of pocket expenses to buy a home.

 Q: Are For Sale By Owners good deals?

 A: That depends on the home being sold.
-If you want to shop for sale by owners the list price of the home should be a minimum of 7% less than the market value.
-In that case it would be a good deal.
-Otherwise, you will be paying for professional services that you won’t receive in most cases.
-Also make sure the owner is following state law requirements.
-I have had some clients that have bought for sale by owner, and when we went to sell the property it took me a year to get things cleaned up from the previous sale.
+If you want to shop For Sale By Owners the list price of the home should be a minimum of 7% less than the market value.
+Otherwise, you will be paying for professional services that you won't receive.
+Also, make sure the owner is following state law requirements.
+I have had some clients that bought For Sale By Owner, and when I went to sell the property it took me a year to get things cleaned up.

 Q: What are the ages of the mechanicals etc?

-A: The seller’s property disclosure should give you a good idea, but you should always get a certified home inspection to verify as much information as possible.
-Plus it will give you a good picture of what to expect and the current condition of the home.
+A: The seller's property disclosure should give you a good idea, but you should always get a certified home inspection to verify as much information as possible.
+It should also give you a good picture of what to expect and the current condition of the home.

-A: Our market is a 7% market which is also our policy at Skogman Realty.
-We do provide different commission schedules for builders and higher end homes.
-The commission is then split 50/50 between the two real estate companies involved, and then usually there is a split between the agent and their company.
+A: Our market is a 7% market which is also our policy at Keller Williams Legacy Group.
+The commission is split 50/50 between the two real estate companies involved, and often there is a split between the agent and his/her company as well.
+In situations such as higher end homes and working with builders, we do provide different commission schedules.

-Q: How do I find out how much I can afford?
+Q: How do we find out how much we can afford?

-A: Almost in every case you can get approved for more than you can afford.
-So ultimately you need to decide what fits into your budget.
-A good REALTOR® will be able to evaluate your situation and give you a good rough estimate.
+A: In almost every case, you can get approved for more than you can afford.
+Ultimately you must decide what fits your budget.
+A REALTOR® will be able to evaluate your situation and give you a rough estimate.
 To get an exact figure you will need to visit with a loan officer.

 Q: What is a GFE?

-A: A GFE is a good faith estimate that is provided by your lender which breaks down the costs in buying a home.
-A good REALTOR® will be able to take that GFE and apply it towards the home you like and figure out what it will cost to buy that home figuring in all the costs associated including the ones not on the GFE and your tax credit from the seller with very little margin for error.
+A: GFE stands for good faith estimate and is provided by your lender.
+A GFE breaks down the costs in buying a home.
+A REALTOR® will be able to take your GFE and apply it toward the home you like, figuring out what it will cost to buy the home as well as figuring in all the costs associated.
+This includes costs not on the GFE and your tax credit from the seller.

-Q: How do I buy or sell a home?
+Q: How do we buy or sell a home?

-A: This is a great question, but has numerous answers depending on your situation.
-The best thing to do is to sit down with a REALTOR® individually to look at your unique situation.
-To view a list of services I provide for buying a home click here or a selling a home click here.
+A: This is a great question with numerous answers that depend on your situation.
+The best thing to do is to sit down with a REALTOR® and look at your unique situation.
+To view a list of services I provide for buying a home click here or a selling a homeclick here.

 Q: Can a REALTOR® show any listing?

-A: Yes, an agent regardless of which company they work for can show any listing to you as the client.
-For example I work for Skogman Realty.
-If you are my client, I can show you Iowa Realty, Coldwell Banker, ReMax, listings etc.
+A: An agent, regardless of which company they work for, can show any listing to you as the client.
+For example I work for Keller Williams Legacy Group.
+If you are my client, I can show you any listings represented by Iowa Realty, Coldwell Banker, ReMax, Skogman, etc.

 Q: What can a REALTOR® do for me?